 Why use redirects?

-Redirecting URLs should be part of your regular website maintenance.
-There are many reasons for using a redirect, but these are the most common:
+In general, you should try to avoid redirects but if you do need them, please apply them properly.
+Redirecting URLs is part of your regular website maintenance.
+There are many reasons for using them, but these are the most common:

 - Deleting a page or post